arangodb/docs/3.10/data-modeling-documents-computed-values.md

 ## HTTP API

-See the `computedFields` collection property in the HTTP API documentation for [Creating Collections](http/collection-creating.html) and [Modifying Collections](http/collection-modifying.html).
+See the `computedValues` collection property in the HTTP API documentation for [Creating Collections](http/collection-creating.html) and [Modifying Collections](http/collection-modifying.html).